cse-sim/cse/doc/src/operation.md

 By default, CSE generates an output report file with the same name and path as the input file, and extension ".REP".
 This file may be examined with a text editor and/or copied to an ASCII printer.
 If any exports are specified, they go by default into a file with the same name and path as the input file and extension ".EXP".

 In response to specifications in the input file, CSE can also generate additional report and export files with user-specified names.
 The default extensions for these are .REP and .CSV respectively and the default directory is the current directory; other paths and extensions may be specified.
-For more information on report and export files, see REPORTFILE and EXPORTFILE in Section 5.
+For more information on report and export files, see REPORTFILE and EXPORTFILE in "[Input Data](#input-data)".

 ## Errorlevel